No recent searches!

 Best Time/Season for Climbing and Expedition in Nepal

-Autumn and Season in Nepal are considered the best season for climbing because the weather during this period of time is extremely calm and peaceful unlike in summer or monsoon season.
+Autumn and Season in Nepal is considered the best season for climbing because the weather during this period of time is extremely calm and peaceful unlike in summer or monsoon season.
 The temperature in the mountains remains adequate for the Himalayan region which may be cold enough for normal people but it is the best of temperature we can get in the whole time of year.

 Best season for Climbing in Nepal